 Meanwhile, the transparency of the ONS and government have been called into serious doubt over this hugely important question.

-What is worse is that this statistical ‘fog of war’ has been inadvertently created, and perhaps worsened, by a cascade of highly-questionable decisions, at a time when: a) we are in the midst of a global pandemic – when it is particularly important to know who is, and how many people are, coming to the UK and b) when the UK’s departure from the EU means we are in the process of both bedding-in or passing major reforms (on both the visa and asylum regimes) which (more than ever) require timely information so that Parliamentarians and the public can have a clear understanding of their effectiveness.
+What is worse is that this statistical ‘fog of war’ has been inadvertently created, and perhaps worsened, by a cascade of highly-questionable decisions, at a time when: a) we are in the midst of a global pandemic – when it is particularly important to know who is, and how many people are, coming to the UK and b) when the UK’s departure from the EU means we are in the process of both bedding-in or passing major reforms (on both the visa and asylum regimes) which (more than ever) require timely information so that Parliamentarians and the public can have a clear understanding of the context in which decisions are being made and of the effectiveness of the changes.

-However, the ‘experimental’ methods which the ONS has touted as replacing the IPS are full of coverage gaps and look highly unlikely to be able to provide accurate or timely information on immigration levels.
+However, the ‘experimental’ methods which the ONS has touted as replacing the IPS are full of coverage gaps and look highly unlikely to be able to provide accurate or timely information.
 Here are just some of the problems:

 a) The new system uses information from the Department for Work and Pensions RAPID (which stands for Registration and Population Interaction Database).
 This tracks individuals issued with a National Insurance numbers (NINos) as adult non-UK nationals and if they appear in DWP or HMRC records their ongoing stay in the UK is inferred from their continued presence in the data.
 The problem with this is that one cannot tell whether someone has been here for 12 months or more until they have actually been here for that time.
 So RAPID is unlikely to deliver timely information about the number of Long Term International Migrants arriving in the UK.